champlain007/AiModelViewControls/README.md

 ## 🏗️ Core Architecture

 ### AiModelViewControls (Facade)
-The primary entry point of the system.
-It abstracts the underlying complexities of the orchestrator and service factories, providing a high-level API for framework initialization.
+The primary entry point of the frameworked system.
+It abstracts the underlying complexities of the orchestrator and service factories, providing a high-level agentic Ai management and interaction user interface system.

 ### AgenticMVCpipe (Pipeline Engine)
 A specialized sub-component of AiMVCs responsible for: